sy2002/HWD-Perceptron/README.md

 ### Troubleshooting

+#### Installing inside a Docker container

+If you are manually installing inside a Docker container, please make sure that you run `./install.sh --host=0.0.0.0`, instead of `./install.sh`.

+It is also important, that you are adding the port mapping parameter `-p 5000:5000` when invoking Docker, so that the Docker internal port 5000 is mapped to your host and visible from within your host machine's web browser.

+#### Python 2 vs. Python 3 and Virtual Environment

 On some systems, there are multiple versions of Python installed.
 Sometimes Python 2 can be executed via `python` and Python 3 via `python3`.
 This project expects, that running `python` and `pip` yields Python 3.
 If this